Adoption Resource Center

 How long does it take to adopt a child?

 For domestic adoptions, most families who apply to adopt a child through Hope’s Promise are placed within two years of their home study approval.
 For an inter-country adoption, a minimum of three years is average.
+Read more about the adoption process.

 How much does adoption cost?